Named Scholarships

 • Attach a personal statement.

-• Award decisions will be made by mid-April and recipients notified if selected for a Named Scholarship.
+• Award decisions will be released by May, and recipients will be notified if selected for a Named Scholarship.
 Please note that application and associated documents may be shared with donors or their representatives if selected for an award.

 • All Named Scholarship recipients are expected to reply to all correspondence related to their award.
 Correspondences may include requests for biographies/headshots to share with donors, or invitations to meet the funder(s) of your scholarship, and may come from the Director of Student Financial Management, the Office of Advancement, or their delegate(s).